-Linking printers as an unprivileged user (without administrator rights) no longer works since the summer of 2021, updates from Microsoft, due to changes due to CVE-2021-1675, commonly known as Printer Nightmare.
+Linking printers as an unprivileged user (without administrator rights) does not work anymore since Microsoft updates in summer 2021.
+This is due to changes related to CVE-2021-1675, commonly known as Printer Nightmare.

 The behavior of Click and Print in Windows has changed.
-Linking printer shares is therefore no longer possible without further ado.
+Therefore, linking printer shares is no longer a straightforward option.
 An adjustment of the group policy is therefore necessary.

 Administrator rights are normally required to install drivers.
 In order to enable unprivileged users to link printers, Windows made an exception here.
 When linking printers from print servers, a driver installation was performed in the background.
 When the CVE-2021-1675 vulnerability was discovered, it was determined that this behavior can be used to install malicious drivers.
 The check whether a driver is a regular printer driver or a malicious driver that can be used to compromise was insufficient.
 As a result, Microsoft has made several attempts to improve this behavior.
 The first approach was that only signed printer drivers could be used.
 However, it didn't take long to find a workaround.
 The number of signed printer drivers in Windows is huge and to compromise it is enough to find a security hole in an existing printer driver.
 Corresponding gaps were quickly found and Microsoft was forced to completely change the behavior.